zmc0806/lol-win-rate-analysis-report/README.md

 ### Central Question of the Analysis

-The central question that this analysis seeks to explore is: **"Is there a significant correlation between the first team to achieve a specific in-game objective - First Tower Captures the overall match victory?"** This question is pivotal for players, coaches, analysts, and fans alike, as it can offer insights into winning strategies and highlight the importance of early-game objectives in competitive play.
+The central question that this analysis seeks to explore is: **"Is there a significant correlation between the first team to achieve a specific in-game objective - First Blood the overall match victory?"** This question is pivotal for players, coaches, analysts, and fans alike, as it can offer insights into winning strategies and highlight the importance of early-game objectives in competitive play.

 ### Relevance of the Dataset and the Question